About the Journal

 Peer Review Process

-Each article is peer reviewed.
+Each article is single blind peer reviewed.
 Initially the articles are reviewed by the editor and the assistant editor.
 The Buckingham Journal of Education has an editorial board, and its members cover a wide range of disciplines within the educational field.
 All the members of the board have an established track record in academic publication.

 Once articles are accepted to peer-review they are then sent to selected peer reviewers.
 Each article is peer reviewed by at least two reviewers and each reviewer will submit their review including comments and a recommendation when to accept for publication, reject or to request revisions to the articles.